-(OPTIONAL) Wrap a bacon slice around the edge of filet.
-Bacon wrapped filet mignon provides added flavor that complements the beef, but it also protects the edges from getting overdone during the cook process: WIN-WIN!
+(OPTIONAL) Wrap a bacon slice around the edge of the filet.
+The bacon provides added flavor that complements the beef, but it also protects the edges from getting overdone during the cook process: WIN-WIN!

 Next, tie your steak around the edge (if wrapping with bacon, tie over the bacon).
 Filet mignon is a bit wonky and can flop around a bit if not tied.

-Then, place the steaks on a rack set into a foil-covered baking sheet.
-This allows consistent air flow around the entire steak.
+Then, place the steaks on a cooling rack set into a foil-covered baking sheet.
+This allows consistent airflow around the entire steak.

-Put a dollop of compound butter on top of the filet mignon and serve.
-(The steaks have already rested 10 minutes so you can dig in right away!)
+Put a dollop of compound butter on top of the filet mignon steaks and serve.

 When is filet mignon done?

 Don't rely on the color of juices, pressing the meat with your fingers, or sight to determine when your steaks are done.

 The only reliable way is reading the internal temperature with an instant read thermometer.

 Your filet mignon is done when it reaches your desired internal temperature (see chart below).